 Every autism parent knows how hard it can be to cut your child’s hair.
 The sound of the buzz cutter alone is enough to send our little ones into a meltdown.
 I personally ended up resorting to cutting his hair using plain old scissors.
 It was never a clean cut, what I basically did was trim down his hair.
 It was not neat or perfect but it saved me the pain and hustle that came with using a buzz cutter.
 One day in one of the autism Facebook support groups I just saw someone commenting on how they had found a much quieter buzz cutter developed to suit autism sensory needs.

-to buy or not to?
+to buy or not to this sensory product

 Well, you guessed right I went online and bought the buzz cutter.
 It was reasonably priced considering that it’s waterproof so you can use it even in the shower, it’s rechargeable using a cable to save on batteries.
 Now after using the buzz cutter for a while I can say when it comes to the noise it’s not as quieter as I had hoped for but it definitely has a low vibration sound.
 Dear son doesn’t mind getting a haircut now and can actually sit down properly for the ten minutes.
 For that this buzz cutter ranks high on my list of best buys.